andyagdw/bootcamp_coding_tasks/README.md

-# Software Engineering Bootcamp Projects 🎆
+# Software Engineering Bootcamp Tasks 🎆

-Hello👋, welcome to my repository where I've compiled some of the Python projects I completed during my software engineering bootcamp journey at HyperionDev and CoGrammar.
-Each project demonstrates my learning progress and showcases various skills that
+Hello👋, welcome to my repository where I've compiled some of the Python tasks that I completed during my software engineering bootcamp journey at HyperionDev and CoGrammar.
+Each task demonstrates my learning progress and showcases various skills that I've acquired.
-I've acquired.
 Feel free to explore them 😄.

-## Projects 💥
+## Tasks 💥

 1. Email Simulator <br />
    Implemented using Object-Oriented Programming (OOP) in Python, this program allows users to manage their emails by creating,